Tyrowo/tyro_work/README.md

 -- especially title fonts. the minor text fonts can stay the same

-allow drag scrolling with mouse, it's annoying that that needs to be specified but whatever
+impossible - allow drag scrolling with mouse, it's annoying that that needs to be specified but whatever.
+I enabled "mouse drag scrolling" but that isn't the same as center mouse button click scrolling.
+Because flutter is so mac oriented it seems that this is actually impossible as of this moment